LebaraIdeathon/TrustPilot360/README.md

 ## Overview
 This project focuses on extracting actionable insights from Trustpilot reviews for a Lebara, using customer feedback stored in Databricks, we perform sentiment analysis, keyword extraction and RAG to identify areas of improvement and key strengths.
-This data is fed in Power BI dashboards and reports and can be used to take proactive actions to improve customer satisfaction rating
+The data is enriched with metrics such as Churn Score, Average Customer Value, Tenure, Last Usage Date and Customer Type.
+This data is fed into Power BI dashboards and reports and can be used to take proactive actions to improve customer satisfaction rating.

 ## Sentiment Analysis:
 •	We use a Hugging Face pre-trained model for sentiment analysis to classify reviews into: